 Hostile attitudes towards migrants, combined with border control laws, makes the lives of undocumented people very difficult all over the world.
 Many face deportation, separation from their families and a lack of access to necessities such as employment, education and social security depending on the law of the country they find themselves in.

-The term ‘undocumented' describes a wide range of experiences - There are those who must cross borders due to poverty and survival, asylum seekers who are seeking refugee due to facing persecution or threat in their home country, and those who simply chose to move to better their lives.
 This selection of feature films and documentaries reflect how being undocumented is not a singular experience, with stories that range from young people going on long journeys across borders, individuals undergoing right-to-remain application processes, to films about friendship, family and resistance.
 These films can be used to spark discussion amongst young people about how these realities are experienced by individuals internationally as well as closer to home.

 Colourful comedy adventure about a tribe of aliens in search of a new place to live.

 This light-hearted animation about an alien called Oh, who embarks on a journey with a teenage girl called Tip to find her mother, touches on themes of forced displacement and the struggle of belonging.

 Warm animated family adventure sees a Russian mouse flee his homeland and persecution by cats for a new life in America.

 This classic animation is an accessible place to start discussions on discrimination with a story of mice leaving their homes to escape persecutions from cats.
 The film is an allegory to the migration of Jewish people to America as well as the urgency in which some people migrate.